zmughal-utils/vimrc/.vim/bundle/vim-indentwise/README.md

 ### Movements by Absolute Indent-Levels

-In addition, you can navigate directly to a line of a particular indent-*level*
+In addition, you can navigate directly to a line of a particular indent-*level*, with the level specified by a (mandatory) `{count}` directive, using:
-using:

 - `{count}[_`  : Move to *previous* line with indent-level of `{count}`.
 - `{count}]_`  : Move to *next* line with indent-level of `{count}`.